turboladen/ror_class/d5/1_rails_and_the_web.md

 * You don't _have_ to know about Sockets, CGI, or Rack to do Rails.
     * It does all these things for you--thanks to Rack.
-* Rails lets you have access to all of your site's abilities with Ruby.
+* Rails gives you access to all of your site's abilities with Ruby.
     * Not stuck doing (as much) OS setup stuff.
+    * Spread across fewer tools to run your site.
 * Different aspects of your app are separated by their responsibility.

 !SLIDE questions center